Heavy metal drumming: Components

 Like drummers from other rock music genres, metal drummers use a drum kit, a collection of drums and other percussion instruments, typically cymbals, which are set up on stands to be played by a single player with drumsticks held in both hands and the feet operating pedals that control the hi-hat cymbal and the beater for the bass drum.

 Many metal drummers extend their kits from the basic "snare drum, bass drum, toms and cymbals" pattern, adding more drums, more cymbals, and many other instruments.
-In some styles of music particular extensions are normal, for example double bass drums in heavy metal music.
+In some styles of music particular extensions are normal, such as double bass drums in heavy metal music.

 Common extensions beyond these standard configurations include: